February 3, 2026

 Make Ordering Easy

-Drop in a direct link to reorder, or keep it really simple: "Reply YES and we'll prepare the same arrangement."
-The less friction, the more conversions.
+Drop in a direct link to reorder.
+Or keep it even simpler: "Reply YES and we'll prepare the same arrangement."
+The less faff involved, the more people actually follow through.

 Respect Boundaries

 One reminder is helpful.
 Two is pushy.
-Three is harassment.
-Send one message at the right time, and if they don't respond, try again next year.
+Three and you've lost them.
+Send one well-timed message.
+If they don't bite, park it and try again next year.
 That's it.

 Offer an Out

-Always include a clear way to stop reminders for a particular date.
 "Don't need this reminder anymore?
 Click here."
-Respecting that choice builds more trust than any discount code ever will.
+Always include it.
+Always make it work.
+Respecting someone's choice to opt out builds more trust than any discount code you'll ever send.

 Timing: When to Send

-Get the timing wrong and even a well-written reminder falls flat.
+Get the timing wrong and it doesn't matter how well-crafted the reminder is.
+It'll fall flat.

 Standard Occasions

-Birthdays and anniversaries: 7-10 days beforehand.
-That gives people enough time to order without it slipping their mind.
-Send it too early and they forget.
-Too late and they've already sorted it elsewhere.
+Birthdays and anniversaries: 7 to 10 days out.
+Enough time to think about it and order without it slipping off the radar.
+Send too early and they'll forget.
+Too late and they've already gone elsewhere — probably Interflora, and nobody wants that.

 Major Holidays

-Valentine's Day and Mother's Day need more runway — 2-3 weeks.
-People know these are coming and many will order early to guarantee delivery.
+Valentine's and Mother's Day need more runway.
+Two to three weeks at least.
+People know these dates are coming and plenty will order early to lock in delivery.
+Get in their inbox before the competition does.

 Corporate Orders